v-pbartley/openhack-mc4h/Challenge-03/Readme.md

-# Challenge 3 - Ingest to FHIR
+# Challenge-03 - Ingest to FHIR

 ## Introduction

-Welcome to Challenge 3!
+Welcome to Challenge-03!

 In this challenge you will learn how to use the [FHIR Bulk Loader & Export](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.